 Hotel pickup and transfer to the airport for your flight to the Galapagos.

 Upon arrival, pay Galapagos Entrance Tax and Visitor Control Card.
 You will be met and transferred to the ferry for the crossing to Santa Cruz Island (10-min ride).
-Upon arrival at Santa Cruz you will transfer to the Red Mangrove Aventura Lodge.
-Lunch at Aventura Lodge.
+Upon arrival at Santa Cruz you will transfer to the Red Mangrove Eco Luxury Hotel.
+Lunch at Red Mangrove.